cms-DQM/dqmgui/README.md

 # The DQM GUI

-_Note: This is not the production DQMGUI._
+_Note: This is not the production DQMGUI yet._

-This package contains experimental code for a DQMGUI similar to https://cmsweb.cern.ch/dqm/offline/
+This package contains code for a DQMGUI similar to https://cmsweb.cern.ch/dqm/offline/

 There are multiple relevant parts:
 - The _render service_ in `src/render.cc`, extracted from the classic DQMGUI: https://github.com/rovere/dqmgui